l0k0ms/workshops/log-workshop-4/steps/prez-1.md

-# Logging best practices presentation

-Do go further than this step for now, and listen to the Logging best practices presentation.
+Don't go further than this step for now, and listen to the Logging best practices presentation.